-Note: If you’re expecting professional development books with 13 strategies and 27 tips to get more done in your classroom, you’ve come to the wrong list.
-These are books to help you with LIFE and living better in every area.
+Note: If you expect professional development books with 13 strategies and 27 tips to get more done in your classroom, you’ve come to the wrong list.
+These books help you with LIFE and living better in every area.

 I’ll leave the boring, monotonous, ill-conceived PD books to other folks 😉